NeoKode/quantum-bot/README.md

 "rdm": 30 //For random commands
 },

 "Blacklist": ["20","90", ""], //Here you can add telephone prefixes or complete specific numbers that you think are bad

+"AntiFlood": "low" //Adjust the bot's strictness against spam and usage requests: options are "low", "medium", and "extreme"

 "WlcLink": "", //You can put any link, You can see this in the automatic welcome messages